 If you are in fact eligible for a U.S. green card—perhaps because you're closely related to a U.S. citizen or permanent resident, or you have an employer willing to petition for you—that's great.
 But realize that not everyone who is eligible for a green card is also eligible to adjust status in order to get it.
 Most people—though not all—will have to return to their home country for the final part of the green card application process, which includes an interview with a U.S. government official at the consulate or embassy there.
 (See What Happens During Consular Processing?.)

 That might not sound bad, until you realize something important about the grounds of inadmissibility in the U.S. immigration laws.
-If you stayed in the U.S. unlawfully for more than six months (180 days), when you get to your visa interview overseas they will (unless you fit into some narrow exceptions) penalize you by refusing to allow you back into the United States for three years.
+If you stayed in the U.S. unlawfully for more than six months (180 days), when you get to your visa interview overseas the consular officer will (unless you fit into a narrow exception) penalize you by refusing to allow you back into the United States for three years.
 If you overstayed for a whole year or more, the penalty is ten years.
-Your only hope may be to apply for a "waiver" (legal forgiveness) based on hardship to your U.S. citizen or permanent resident relatives, but these waivers can be hard to get.
+This is what's called a ground of "inadmissibility."

 But you shouldn't attempt to figure out your own eligibility to adjust status after an overstay without experienced legal help.

 If you overstay a visa and then leave the United States, your record may be examined any time you apply for future visas.
-You may be denied based on your past history of late departures from the United States.
+You can be denied based on your past history of late departures from the United States.

 The attorney can analyze your personal situation and tell you how long it's safe for you to remain in the United States, whether you can adjust status, and if not, whether you're likely to qualify for a waiver allowing you to get a green card through processing overseas (known as "consular processing").